kirill-fedyanin/icdm/pages/local_info.md

 ### Practical Information:
 - Weather in December: Typically warm and sunny, with temperatures ranging from 17°C to 26°C (62°F to 79°F).
 - Transportation: taxi in Abu Dhabi is the most reliable option to get around the city.
 Most popular are careem, abu dhabi taxi and uber.
+You can also take abu-dhabi taxi from street (they use taxi meter and you can pay with card).
+- You can fly to Abu-Dhabi international airport (AUH).
+As an option, you can fly to dubai (DXB), taxi from there takes approximately 1.5 hours and $100.

 ### Places to visit